jahunter767/Single-GPU-Passthrough/README.md

     hardware that require extra drivers to facilitate rebinding them to the host OS after stopping the VM

- - Updating your BIOS may change the pci addresses for each device causing the VM to fail to start.
-Updating the BIOS may also break passthrough support if the BIOS is buggy so it is recommended that you refrain from updating your BIOS unless absolutely necessary
+ - Updating your BIOS or installing/removing and PCIe devices may change the pci addresses for each device causing the VM to fail to start.

+ - Updating the BIOS may also break passthrough support if the BIOS is buggy so it is recommended that you refrain from updating your BIOS unless absolutely necessary

  - Most scripts simply unload the kernel modules for the PCI device (eg. a GPU) when unbinding it, however for those with multiple devices that use the